kiddojazz/RPA-in-Python/README.md

 - **Automatically Download Data from a site**

-Start by initializing the rpa library
+Start by initializing the RPA library

 ```
 r.init()